scheb/2fa/doc/troubleshooting.rst

    security token.
 Does that authenticated token have ``authenticated``=``false`` set?

    Yes
        Your authenticated token was flagged as invalid.
-Follow solution below.
+Follow the solution below.

    No
        Continue with 3)